Guardians - Pirates Prediction, Odds, Pick, How To Watch

-The Pittsburgh Pirates continue to struggle as they head into the second game of the series with the Cleveland Guardians.
+The Cleveland Guardians look to complete the sweep today of the Pittsburgh Pirates.
 It is time to continue our MLB odds series with a Guardians-Pirates prediction, pick, and how to watch.

 Both teams opened up the second half by being swept over the weekend.
-One of them had to break their losing streak and it was the Guardians in a big way.
-It started in the fourth inning as Amed Rosario hit a two-run home run off Quinn Priester, who was making his first MLB start.
-In the fifth, Bo Naylor doubled in a run to make it 3-0.
-The Guardians broke it open in the sixth, with Jose Ramirez and Josh Naylor hitting RBI doubles before a two-run home run by Andres Gimenez.
-Josh Naylor would end up adding a two-run home run in the game, and the Guardians would win 11-0.
+The Guardians' offense struggled against Texas, scoring just nine runs in three games in the sweep.
+They have now scored 21 runs in their last two games.
+In game one, it was home runs by Andres Gimenez and Josh Naylor that netted them 11 runs.
+Last night, it was more of the same.
+The Guardians scored five times in the first innings.
+Steven Kwan doubled to open the game, and Amed Rosario drove him home.
+After Jose Ramirez hit a single, Josh Naylor hit a three-run bomb to make it 4-0.
+Then Miles Straw would single to drive in the fifth run of the inning.
+In the third, it was a Josh Bell two-run home run that extended the lead.
+Josh Naylor would add another RBI in the fourth on a bases-loaded fielders choice.

+The Pirates got one back in the bottom of the sixth on a Conner Joe solo home run, but Josh Naylor was not done for the night.
+In the top of the ninth, Naylor hit a two-run home run to make it 10-1.
+Naylor now has driven in nine runs in the two games of this series, while the Pirates have scored one run as a whole team.
+Logan Allen was strong for the Guardians, as he went five innings with just one hit and eight strikeouts.
+Meanwhile, Mitch Keller was tagged for eight runs in six innings of work.

-With the win, the Guardians are now 46-48 on the season and are 1.5 games back of the Twins for first place in the AL Central.
-The loss took the Pirates to 41-53 on the season and they are now tied for last in the NL Central, a division they were leading on June 15th.
+With the win, the Guardians are now 47-48 on the season and are 1.5 games back of the Twins for first place in the AL Central.
+The loss took the Pirates to 41-54 on the season and they are now in last place in NL Central, a division they were leading on June 15th.

 Here are the Guardians-Pirates MLB odds, courtesy of FanDuel.